Skip to content

 SSO allows advisors to log into RightCapital from Vendor systems (or vice versa) without separate authentication.
 This improves user experience and is often bundled with data integrations.

 The most common protocol for enterprise SSO.
-Vendor sends a signed XML assertion containing user identity.
+The IdP sends a signed XML assertion containing user identity and attributes to the SP’s ACS (Assertion Consumer Service) endpoint.

-Advisor starts at Vendor, clicks link to RightCapital:
+Advisor starts at vendor, clicks a link to RightCapital:

 sequenceDiagram